 In the following chapters (Part II) different models will be introduced, concepts explained, and the computational basis of the simulator described.
 These descriptions are based on what are called (after their originator) Forrester diagrams, which provide pictorial representations of the model structure.
 These models describe system dynamics, with an explicit description of the flow of materials around a system.
 The fundamentals of systems dynamics modelling, as applied here, are given in Flynn (2018).
 What will not be given here, except in Chapter 8, are in-depth descriptions of the models themselves.
 However, the models are presented for download with descriptions of the components for those who wish to rebuild them and have the skills and enthusiasm to do so.
+The most complex model is also described in the Appendix.

-The models for this DST are provided in two forms:
+The models for this DST are that enable you to:

-- a version to run using the free-to-end-user Powersim Studio Cockpit; this allows limited access to changing configurations.
-You cannot develop the model using this interface, but you can experiment and operate them as a means to aid decision making (i.e., as a DST). - a version to run using Powersim Studio 10; this allows full access and development options.
+- run using the free-to-end-user Powersim Studio Cockpit; this allows limited access to changing configurations.
+You cannot develop the model using this interface, but you can experiment and operate them as a means to aid decision making (i.e., as a DST). - run using Powersim Studio 10; this allows full access and development options.
 You can also add in risk analysis and optimisations.
-You will, however, need to purchase this software, or code the model into an alternative platform.
+You will, however, need to purchase this software, or code the model into an alternative platform (such as GNU Octave see Akoglu & Flynn 2020).

 The first models, described in this and the next chapters, can also be run using Powersim Studio 10 Express (see Section 7.2).
-While this is a free download, giving access to the full software, Express does, however, place a limitation on the size of the model.
+This is a free download, giving access to the full software; however Studio 10 Express places a limitation on the size of the model.
 The model described below will comfortably run within that, but the model in Chapter 8 is at the maximum size to operate in this software environment.
 From this you will likely be able to judge whether you wish to delve deeper into using system dynamics models.
-Please also check Flynn (2018) for further information and a self-taught course on how to develop these types of models.
+Please also check Flynn (2018), and also Akoglu & Flynn (2020), for further information and a self-taught course on how to develop these types of models.

 The EnhanceMicroAlgae project does not endorse Powersim products.
-Other modelling options are available; some (such as insightmaker; https://insightmaker.com/ and R) are free, though most are not.
+Other modelling options are available; some (such as insightmaker; https://insightmaker.com/, R and GNU Octave) are free, though most are not.
 The prices also typically vary depending on whether the application is for academic or commercial use.

 You do not have to make models at all.
 The models provided with this DST are available as free-touse for the end user.
-All you will need is a PC running MS Windows, or an emulator.
+All you will need is a PC running MS Windows, or a suitable emulator.
 You then simply need to download Powersim Cockpit for free from: